It’s refreshing to watch it pour

 Everybody strike a pose and vogue, vogue, vogue.

 Elaine Equi’s most recent book is The Intangibles from Coffee House Press.
-Widely published and anthologized, her work has appeared in Big Other, the American Poetry Review, Brooklyn Rail, Court Green, The Nation, The New Yorker, Poetry, and in many editions of the Best American Poetry.
+Widely published and anthologized, her work has appeared in Big Other, American Poetry Review, Brooklyn Rail, Court Green, The Nation, The New Yorker, Poetry, and in many editions of the Best American Poetry.

 Read next: Poetry by Harryette Mullen